WaviestBalloon/RobloxWrap-Documentation/src/guide/introduction.md

 :::details TokenError
 This error is generic and only relates to `X-CSRF-TOKEN` generation.
 - `An unknown error occurred while generating a CSRF token`: Something went wrong while trying to generate the CSRF token used for querying endpoints, Roblox might be down.
-If you encounter this issue constantly, [click here](https://github.com/WaviestBalloon/RobloxWrap/issues/new) to open a new Issue on the GitHub repository and be sure to post the error message details.
 :::

 :::details ClientError
 This error is generic and relates to the Client class, for example, `Client.login` or internal issues.
 If you encounter this error, [click here](https://github.com/WaviestBalloon/RobloxWrap/issues/new) to open a new Issue on the GitHub repository.
 :::

+If you encounter any issues that are reoccurring and replicatable, [click here](https://github.com/WaviestBalloon/RobloxWrap/issues/new) to open a new Issue on the GitHub repository and be sure to post as much detail as possible.
+(Be sure not to include any sensitive information)